In brief

 "The Trump International Hotel & Tower Gold Coast development I've been pursuing for almost 20 years is going to be Australia's tallest building before the end of the decade."

-But the proposal is far from a done deal, with the Gold Coast City Council saying that a development application was yet to be received.
+But the proposal is far from a done deal, with the Gold Coast City Council saying a development application was yet to be received.

 Acting Gold Coast mayor Mark Hammell said in a statement that the Gold Coast welcomed investment in the city, as it displayed confidence and helped create jobs.